Number: 0447(Replaces CPB 550)

 Aetna considers dorsal column stimulators medically necessary durable medical equipment for the management of CRPS if the member meets all of the criteria listed in CPB 0194 - Dorsal Column Stimulation.

 Aetna considers intravenous administration of guanethidine, ketamine (including "ketamine coma" -- extended use of ketamine at anesthetic dosages), lidocaine or midazolam experimental and investigational for the treatment of CRPS, other types of chronic pain, and depression because their effectiveness for these indications has not been established.

 Aetna considers intrapleural analgesia experimental and investigational for the treatment of CRPS with chronic pain involving the thoracic dermatomes since there is a lack of scientific evidence to support its effectiveness for this indication.

-Aetna consider the following approaches experimental and investigational for the treatment of CRPS because their effectiveness for this indication has not been established:
+Aetna considers the following approaches experimental and investigational for the treatment of CRPS because their effectiveness for this indication has not been established:

 Spinal administration of opioids has been demonstrated to be effective in the management of patients with chronic malignant pain.
 It has also been used in the treatment of chronic non-malignant pain such as reflex sympathetic dystrophy (RSD), also known as complex regional pain syndrome (CRPS).
 In some patients who have failed physical therapy and medical treatment, hospitalization (4 to 6 days) for continuous epidural narcotic analgesia, with or without local anesthetics, may be necessary to break the pain cycle and prevent worsening of RSD symptoms.
 This route of administration allows maximum narcotic effect in the dorsal horn with very low blood levels, thus minimizing toxicity.